mvenkatesh431/todo/readme.md

 ### Notes:
 - Make sure to use the same name for the project as your cobra command.
 (Here I am creating a CLI command 'todo', So I named my project as 'todo')
+- This is my practise version of one of the exercises of gophercises

 ### Cobra setup